projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

          the SGX EPC size is 0x5d80000 (93.5MB) when the SGX Reserved Memory Size is set to 128MB.

 #.
-Add the EPC config in the VM configuration:
+Add the EPC config in the VM configuration.

    Apply the patch to enable SGX support in UOS in the SDC scenario:

    .. code-block:: bash